• Skip to primary navigation

 Instructions

-• Wash, dry, and chop the rhubarb.
+• Mix ingredients: Wash, dry, and chop the rhubarb.
 Place into a large jar.
-Add the lemon peel and the ginger.
+Add the sugar, lemon peel, and ginger.
 Pour in the gin.
 Stir gently with a long wooden spoon.

-• Cover and let steep in a dark place (cupboard, pantry, cellar) for 3 to 4 weeks.
+• Steep rhubarb gin: Cover and let steep in a dark place (cupboard, pantry, cellar) for 3 to 4 weeks.
 Stir every day during the first week and every 3-4 days for the rest of the time.

-• Taste after 3 weeks, the gin should be already slightly pink and very flavorful.
-Strain through a fine-mesh sieve lined with a cheesecloth/ muslin cloth into a jug.
+• Strain gin: Taste after 3 weeks.
+The gin should be already slightly pink and very flavorful (Note 3).
+Strain through a fine-mesh sieve lined with a cheesecloth or muslin cloth into a jug.
 Carefully pour into a bottle (you can use the original gin bottle).

 • Keep refrigerated and consume within 4-5 weeks.
 The gin will not go bad if kept for longer, but it will slightly lose the rhubarb flavor.